The Mourning Doves of Lovejoy Cemetery

 The circus wreck, the unknown dead, and the evening doves of Durand, Michigan

-The Lovejoy Cemetery in Durand, Michigan, is easily one of the most beautiful I've been to.
+The Lovejoy Cemetery in Durand, Michigan, is easily one of the most beautiful I have been to.
 It was evening when I visited, and perfectly quiet minus the wind and two dueling mourning doves.
 Their hollow calls echoing across the headstones like some ancient conversation about loss and memory.
 The cemetery is old.
 A lot of the plots are in disrepair, but still beautiful in that way that only forgotten places can be, where time has softened the hard edges of grief into something almost peaceful.

-And then there's the obelisk.
+And then there is the obelisk.

 It rises from the earth near the cemetery’s entrance like an accusing finger pointed at the sky, gray granite weathered but still legible: “In Memory of the Unknown Dead… Railroad Wreck of the Great Wallace Shows – August 6th, 1903.”
 Ten people buried together, their names lost to history, but their story somehow more powerful for its incompleteness.